 G. How We Use Information

 Our core business is relicensing third-party consumer and business information to help our clients market their products and services more effectively.
 Ultimately, our goal is to help our clients ensure their marketing messages reach consumers who are most likely to want to receive them, and avoid consumers who do not want those messages.
-In most cases, we do this by supplying them with lists of customers or prospects that meet demographic criteria that make the consumers more likely to buy the specific product or service our client sells.
+In most cases, we do this by supplying them with lists of customers or prospects that meet demographic criteria that make the consumers more likely to buy the specific product or service our client sells (our “Commercial Purpose” for collecting information).
 Practically speaking, our clients use our products to send targeted offers to consumers and businesses via various marketing channels (direct mail, telemarketing, digital ads, social media ads, mobile ads, etc.).

 Our clients are permitted to use the information we provide for a limited purpose.
 Our clients may use our data only for lawfully conducted marketing or for things related to marketing (such as cleaning their customer lists or verification of data they already have).
 No other purpose is allowed.
 This means that our clients are prohibited from using our data for any purpose or in any way that might violate any U.S. federal or state law that protects your privacy or consumer rights.
 Among those are the CAN-SPAM Act (intended to reduce unwanted email solicitations); the Telephone Consumer Protection Act of 1991 (intended to reduce unwanted telephone solicitations) as well as the privacy and best practice policies set out by the Data and Marketing Association (“DMA”).